mayanksoni-2005/Sudoku_solver/README.md

 - `main.cpp` - In this file you can put data for the sudoku that you want to solve

 ## Run
+First download the zip file and unzip it.
+Now go to that directory and run following commands.

 ```
 g++ -o sat_solver main.cpp sat_solver.cpp encode_sudoku.cpp -std=c++11